-A survey by the Alcohol and Drug Foundation found that 1 in 5 young adults between the age of 18 and 24 have tried vapes, with around 32% of 12 to 17 year olds using vapes regularly.
-A NSW survey in 2021 revealed that more than half of teens who use single-use, disposable vapes had never smoked a cigarette before.
+A survey by the Alcohol and Drug Foundation found that 1 in 5 young adults (aged 18 to 24) have tried vaping, with about 32% of 12 to 17-year-olds using vapes regularly.

-There are also reports that children as young as 5 years old are exposed to these potentially dangerous products of illegal origins.
+Worse, there are reports of kids as young as 5 being exposed to these risky, illegal products.

 Chat to an Aussie GP today